IBM Cloud Catalog

 I saw an opportunity to use my knowledge to improve the catalog, and to consolidate the ways a user could discover products on the Platform as a whole.
 As the lead designer, I worked with the product management team and development team to deliver value to our users in a few short months.
 I helped determine our priorities, communicated and managed expectations with our many stakeholders, oversaw the implementation of UI changes, and continued to develop our future strategy.

-To kick off our efforts and get the entire team aligned around our priorities, we held several 1-2 hour working sessions with key team members.
-In these sessions, we defined our main user groups and listed their individual needs.
-We mapped those needs to a timeline in order to discuss what we could accomplish in the given timeframe.
-This helped determine our scope, which we then wrote into concise goals to be communicated to our stakeholders.
+To kick off our efforts and get the entire team aligned, we held several 1-2 hour working sessions with key team members.
+In these sessions, we mapped our users’ main needs onto a timeline to determine our scope.

-To test our hypotheses, we worked with our dev team to implement an A/B test to direct a portion of our traffic to a version of the catalog with the new categories.
+Before releasing into production, we performed an A/B test with the new categories to test conversion rates.
 After monitoring traffic for several weeks, we determined that our hypothesis was correct (and conversions were even better than we had hoped in some cases), and delivered the experimental categories to 100% of traffic.

 Overall, I was blown away by the positive reactions we got from the teams — they truly wanted to create the best listing for their offering but many had no idea how to update or change their content before, and all appreciated the reminder to give their listing a refresh.

 Finally, we also gave the catalog a visual refresh, updating the cards to accommodate another line of text, improving the appearance of the search bar, and making the page completely responsive.